OptMLGroup/SQN/README.md

 Please contact us if you have any questions, suggestions, requests or bug-reports.

 ## Introduction
-This is a Python software package for solving Deep Learning problems using sampled quasi-Newton methods.
+This is a Python software package for solving a toy classification problem using neural networks.
 More specifically, the user can select one of two methods:
 - sampled LBFGS (S-LBFGS),
 - sampled LSR1 (S-LSR1).

 See [paper](https://arxiv.org/abs/1901.09997) for details.

+Note, the code is extendible to solving other deep learning problems (see comments below).

 ## Problem
 The problem we are solving is...